vonerikbarren/Portfolio--V3/markdown/Notes.md

 [] - Building the effect that allows me to transition [] - Figure out any regular bugs I might run into
+[] - Work on the infochart that has a dataset about my skillset